 The web client is of course isomorphic, so it works from the command line as well as in the browser.
 The browser build is just a single file which you can include on any existing web site if you just need a few backend APIs or a file upload.

 The Waveorb CLI is included when you install Waveorb via npm.
 It has everything you need to manage your app.
 Create, build and deploy your app from the command line.
-You can boot a VPS host with support for free SSL certificates (via Let's Encrypt), HTTP2, Brotli compression, MongoDB, zsh, SSH and more.
+You can boot a VPS host with support for free SSL certificates (via Let's Encrypt), HTTP2, Brotli compression, MongoDB, Redis, zsh, SSH and more.
 You can even host multiple apps on the same VPS host.

 Of course you can host your app wherever you want, a Waveorb app is just a standard Node app.
 Check out our source code for the CLI, the scripts there can easily be adapted to run on any Linux VPS or even with docker.